erhathaway/router-primitives/README.md

 ## API Overview

-The API consists of 3 classes `manager`, `router`, `serializedStateStore` and 1 connfiguration object `routerDeclaration`.
+The API consists of 3 classes: `manager`, `router`, `serializedStateStore`, and 1 connfiguration object: `routerDeclaration`.

 `manager` class:
-  - The manager is what ties various `router` types together, and links the routers up to both the `serializedStateStore` and the `routerStateStore`
+  - The manager is what ties various `router` types together.
+It is how you add, remove, and list routers.

 `router` class:
-  - A router backs every router you define in your app.
+  - A router backs every router you define (via `routerDeclaration` objects.
 Routers all have a unique name and can be one of the 4 primitive types (scene, stack, data, feature).

 `serializedStateStore` class:
  - The serialized state of the router tree is stored in this store.
 If your app runs in a web browser, this store is a wrapper around the native History API.
 The store changes to work with different platforms.
+You can use the serialized state store to move the app `forward` or `backwards` through history.

  `routerDeclaration` config:
  - An object that is used to specify how a router should be made.
-On manager initation, you can specify a tree for `routerDeclaration` objects.
+On manager initation, you can specify a tree of `routerDeclaration` objects.
 Or, once the manager is initialized, you can add them to the manager one by one.

 ## Manager

-The manager is what you use to: `add routers`, `remove routers` and move the app `forward` or `backwards` through history.

-When using the manager to add routers, you can either add a tree of routers during initialization, or add them one at a time afterwards
+The manager is what you use to: `add routers`, `remove routers` When using the manager to add routers, you can either add a tree of routers during initialization, or add them one at a time afterwards

 ### Addings routers